-In September, prices slightly increased due to higher energy prices adding to the cost pressure in the market.
-In October, domestic prices rose in response to stronger upstream propylene and active buying interest across several key markets, coupled with a rise in oil prices.
-In October, international prices decreased on the back of a low rate of consumption from the construction sector, and a pile-up of inventories with suppliers.
+In October, international prices decreased on the back of a low rate of consumption from the construction sector, and a pileup of inventories with suppliers.
 In November, domestic and international prices fell due to a decrease in crude oil prices.
 In December, prices decreased due to an increase in supply as a result of lower exports, coupled with a slump in demand caused by fears of a recession.
 International prices remained relatively stable.
 In January, prices increased due to a significant increase in Prices for feedstock Polymer-Grade Propylene (PGP) in North America.
 In February, prices increased as propylene and crude oil prices increased.
 In March, prices fell in tandem with crude oil prices.
-In April, domestic prices fell amid falling feedstock costs.
-In May, domestic prices fell in tandem with crude oil prices.
+In April, prices fell amid falling feedstock costs.
+In May, prices fell in tandem with crude oil prices.
+In June, domestic prices declined due to persistently subdued demand sentiment coupled with surplus product avails in the region and a weak macroeconomic environment.